Aspen Extreme: Plot

-Somewhat later, after losing control of a school client (a poor skier who ends up sliding out of control into downtown Aspen), Dexter is suspended from the school and eventually links up with the wrong crowd, including Tina, a beautiful girl with a mysterious background.
-Hard up for cash, Dexter reluctantly accepts an offer to act as a drug courier.
-When he gets spooked and dumps the drugs, he is assaulted in retribution and left to freeze outdoors in the Aspen winter.
-Again, T.J. rescues him, by paying off the drug guys with money borrowed from Bryce.
-T.J. then moves out of the house he shared with Dexter, and in with Bryce, who purchased his companionship with the loan.
+Meanwhile having felt abandoned by T.J and feeling resentment towards him, Dexter falls into depression and turns to alcohol and drugs to cope.
+But with the help of an intervening Robin, Dexter gets clean and gets his head on straight.

 After spending some interminable and unsatisfying time with Bryce, T.J. and Dexter awkwardly rekindle their friendship and reset their goal to win the Powder 8 competition.
+Dexter tells T.J. that he plans to move back to Detroit and try to get T.J.'s old job on the auto assembly line, but that he'd like to win the Powder 8 competition first.
 T.J. and Dexter decide to ski out of bounds in order to train for the upcoming event.
 While skiing outside the boundaries of Aspen, T.J. and Dexter set off an avalanche.
 Dexter suffers a tragic demise, while T.J. escapes with minor injuries.
 Later, in deep depression, T.J. comes to realize how his relationship with Bryce had no particular meaning, and writes of his and Dexter's friendship.
 The article is published in a major ski magazine, finally providing T.J. with some satisfaction for his writing efforts after many prior rejections.
 His friendship with Robin also reawakens, as they both mourn Dexter's loss.